pragmagrid/pragmagrid.github.io/_posts/pragma34/2017-12-15-pragma34-callDemos.md

 All accepted demo submissions will be presented during the workshop.<br>
 Each demo will be 15mins with 5min for questions.<br>
-In order to better document the presentations, all presentations will be collected for uploading to the website.<br>
+In order to better document the workshop, all presentations will be collected for uploading to the website.<br>

 Registration for the main PRAGMA 34 event is required prior to Demo Request submission. <br>
 Please see the [Registration details](http://www.pragma-grid.net/pragma34-registration/).